Plaetorius/prediction-live-platform/README.md

 **Don't watch e-sport.
 Predict it.**

 Prediction.Live is a decentralized prediction market platform that allows users to bet on esports streams in real-time.
-Built for the Base hackathon, this platform combines live streaming integration, Web3 authentication, and blockchain-based betting pools to create an engaging prediction experience.
+This platform combines live streaming integration, Web3 authentication, and blockchain-based betting pools to create an engaging prediction experience.

 ## Table of Contents